monykini/monykini/README.md

 - 👋 Hi, I’m @monykini
 - 👀 I’m interested in all things related to development
 - 🌱 I’m currently learning GANs and NLP modelling
-- 📫 How to reach me mony@zubi.ai
+- 📫 How to reach me mmasoodmony111@gmail.com

 <!---
 monykini/monykini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.